This listing expired on October 30, 2019. Please contact firstname.lastname@example.org for any updated information.

 We think the continuity of archaeological work at these megalithic monuments, notably Cabeço da Anta, reinforced by complementary physical, chemical, palaeoenvironmental, and archaeometric analysis, will be fundamental for a more profound knowledge of these megalithic architectures and associated rituals, funerary or not, and to a closer approach to the matrix and evolution of prehistoric settlement in this territory.
 This kind of effort was materialized through the development of a research programme covering all the Late Prehistory of the region: project “Mesopotamos”.

-Period(s) of Occupation: Late Neolithic (4th to 3rd millennium BC)
+Period(s) of Occupation: Late Neolithic / Copper Age (4th to 3rd millennium BC)

 Project Size: 1-24 participants

-Minimum Length of Stay for Volunteers: Two weeks
+Minimum Length of Stay for Volunteers: one week

 Minimum Age: 18